grokify/spectrum/docs/openapi3_fix.md

 ## Response Type - Examination and Resolution

-If he respoonses sschema type is `string` or `integer`, the following will ensure that the content type is `text/plain`.
-This will solve issues where the spec MIME type is listed as `application/json` or some other incompatible MIME type.
+Sometimes a spec can be misdefined to use a `application/json` response MIME type when the schema returned doesn't ssupport JSON, e.g. with the type is `string` or `integer`.
+The following will examine and optionally update the type to `text/plain` to resolve then issue when the response is mis-classified as `application/json` or some other incompatible MIME type.

 ```go
 ops, err := modify.ValidateFixOperationResponseTypes(specFinal, true)